8.2.1 Component Removal, Surface Mount Chip Components, Forked Tip Method

-A small dot of epoxy is often used to hold chip components in position during wave soldering processing.
-Typically these components will be located on the bottom side of a circuit board that has through hole components located on the other side.
+Caution - Glued Components: A small dot of epoxy is often used to hold chip components in position during wave soldering processing.
+Typically these components will be located on the bottom side of a circuit board that has through-hole components located on the other side.
 Whenever you see a board like this, you can generally assume that the chip components will be glued onto the board.
 You'll need to leave the tip on the component for one or two additional seconds in order to transfer enough heat to over-cure or soften the adhesive.
-If required take a wooden stick or curved tweezers and push the component sideways until the glue joint finally gives way.
+If required, take a wooden stick or curved tweezers and push the component sideways until the glue joint finally gives way.

 Minimum Skill Level - Intermediate

 Recommended for technicians with skills in basic soldering and component rework, but may be inexperienced in general repair/rework procedures.